Helping a learner driver

 Enter the code TP20 at the checkout to get 20% off the cost of the book.

-How long it takes to learn to drive
+How long does it takes to learn to drive

 There’s no minimum number of lessons someone must have or hours you must practise driving.